Ropelength Criticality: The tight clasp

 Next we show that if \eqref{eq:transitional cond} holds then $\tilde C_T$ has $\Ts \ge 1$.
 It is easy to see that its curvature satisfies $\kappa \le \nicefrac 1\sigma$ (since $\sigma < 1$), so we need only show that all the critical pairs have length at least $1$.
 Let us call the two components of the curve $C$ and $C^*$, and put $ p_0^*=(0,0,0)$ for the tip point of $C^*$.

-If $(p,p^*) \in C\times C^*$ is a critical pair with $p$ on the kink arc of $C$, then by Lemma~\ref{strut lemma} either $p=p_0$ or else $p^*=p_0^*$ (or both).
-In the first case the shoulders of $C^*$ lie on the boundary of the ball of radius $1$ about $p_0$, and by elementary geometry the rest of $C^*$ lies strictly outside it.
+If $(p,p^*) \in C\times C^*$ is a critical pair with $p$ on the kink arc of $C$, then $p=p_0$ by Lemma~\ref{strut lemma}, since $C^*$ does not pass through the center of the kink.
+The shoulders of $C^*$ lie on the boundary of the ball of radius $1$ about $p_0$, and by elementary geometry the rest of $C^*$ lies strictly outside it.
 Therefore any such pair has length at least $1$.
-The same argument with $C$ and $C^*$ interchanged yields the same conclusion in the second case.